-Origins Game Fair starts today, and it’s now official that White Wizard Games will have the last two packs of Pantheon for sale!
+Origins Game Fair starts today, and it’s now official that Wise Wizard Games will have the last two packs of Pantheon for sale!
 This is long-awaited and very exciting news.
 And what better way to celebrate this new release than with a card spoiler?

 Each new Epic set is virtually obligated to contain a sweeper.
 This is important especially in limited formats in order to stay close to the current ratio.
 But I am continually impressed with the creativity shown by the design team in putting new twists on these obligatory sweeper cards.
 Red Mist is fantastic example of just such creativity.